 Other Indoor Activities

-Aquarium Reptile Complex and Birdhouse at Riverbanks Zoo
+Aquarium and Reptile Conservation Center and Sea Lion Landing at Riverbanks Zoo

 These are not specifically play areas — however, they are indoor attractions at the zoo.
-Enjoy checking out the massive fish tanks full of all sorts of sea life, as well as snakes, alligators, and other creatures in the Aquarium Reptile Complex, in addition to penguins and other fowl in the Birdhouse.
-Be sure to visit around feeding time for extra excitement.
-Other smaller indoor exhibits include the gorillas, koalas, and sea lions.
+Enjoy checking out the massive fish tanks full of all sorts of sea life, as well as snakes, alligators, and other creatures in the Aquarium and Reptile Conservation Center.
+And don’t forget to check out Sea Otter Landing where you can watch sea lions swim above and below water, as well as enjoy conservation exhibits.
+Other smaller indoor exhibits include the gorillas and koalas.
 It’s kid-friendly fun and learning!

 500 Wildlife Pkwy, Columbia, SC 29210 (803) 779-8717